Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 Each follicle is a tiny structure beneath the skin responsible for producing hair.

-The number of hair follicles is usually similar to the number of hairs on the scalp.
+In simple terms, the number of follicles is usually similar to the number of hairs on the scalp.

 How Many Hairs Grow Out of One Follicle?